erikgna/voting-arch-kata/security.md

 - No link between identity and vote

 **Tradeoff:**
-The more you anonymize, the harder it is to validate uniqueness.
+The more anonymized, the harder it is to validate uniqueness.

 ## 1. User Authentication